 Email also may not be the fastest way to get answers, as people are in and out of offices, have higher priority problems, etc. Just keep that in mind if it's an urgent question.
 You may not get your answer for a couple of days.

 There are plenty of great resources out there on the web.
-Our knowledge base and our blog are but two of them.
+Our collection or articles and resources is one example.
 Where do you find the best tiny house information?
 Where does your inspiration come from?
 Let me know in the comments below.